djaddison/learning-notes-svelte/notes/component_study2_mde.md

   - is there a mechanism that would flag css properties:values that are duplicating the user agent?
   - it would be a great user experience to have a mechanism to flag properties so they can be removed
   - it would also be useful to have something similar to in-browser dev tools "computed css" directly
+- is there a way to flag a css property as "don't know what's it's used for"?
+This might be useful for developers that are porting components but aren't certain under what condition the property is used.
+It could be something that was for legacy browser support and is no longer needed
+- what would be a clear way to communicate, in code, css properties that were added for the sake of browser compatibility?
+Could there be a way to express the relationship of the property to the browser that needs the fix?
+This would be useful for the long-term maintenance of a component library.
+Currently, most of that knowledge is gained through experiencing browser compatibility issues and is often retained by a single developer who authored or fixed the component
+- as browser standards improve, it would be useful to have a tool that flags properties that may no longer be needed

 #### Code reference